Paula

 Qualifications

-I hold a COSCA diploma in Counselling using Transactional Analysis.
+I am a psychotherapist with a COSCA diploma in Counselling using Transactional Analysis.

 Qualified Memberships